coyoapp/cofund-challenge/README.md

 ## How to start

+- On the first start run `npm install`, on consecutive runs you can ignore this step.
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 - The app will automatically reload if you change any of the source files.
+- Remember you can input any token to login into the app.

 ## Tasks